Skip to content

 optional toState: (data, ctx) => State;

-Maps snapshot data to a full next state.
+Maps raw snapshot data to the full next state.

-When using 'replace', prefer returning the full state to avoid leaving stale keys.
+When using 'replace' mode, prefer returning the complete state object to avoid accidentally leaving stale keys behind.

 Parameters